jieqiboh/Sothea-Backend/README.md

 ### Setting Up Docker
 To facilitate easy setup of the patients database with preloaded data, we've opted to use Docker with a PostgreSQL image.
 To set up the database, follow the steps below:
-1. Make sure Docker is running in the background.
+1. Make sure the Docker daemon is running in the background.

 2. Build the Docker image for the Postgres database: `docker build -t sothea-db .`